SunkuMohan60/website-designs/README.md

 # Flipkart Explore Us

-This is a sample README file for the "Flipkart Explore Us" project.
+This is a sample  for the "Flipkart Explore Us" project.
 This project appears to be a web page built with HTML and Bootstrap.
 Here's a brief overview of the project and how to use it.

 ## Project Overview